Like it or not, the machines are claiming new territory.

 3. 60% of those surveyed preferred to handle money matters on their own without AI interference.
 (Webby Trend Report).
 But we continue to see services like Wealthfront and Betterment gain more customers, and we expect that more and more people will shift to machine-based investment strategies.

 4. 81% of people polled anticipate that AI automated devices will drive cars in the next 10 years.
-We’re already seeing this feature from Tesla and numerous other automakers (in limited form).
+We already see this feature from Tesla and numerous other automakers (in limited form).

 Perhaps all of these years of using GPS to help us get around helped pave the way for its AI big brother.
 Artificial intelligence seems to have earned an accepted place in our transportation future.